-- Take a proper clinical history, examine the patient, perform essential diagnostic procedures and order relevant tests and interpret them to come to a reasonable diagnosis about the surgical condition. - Perform common procedures relevant to the specialitay. - Provide basic and advanced life saving support services (BLS) in emergency situations - Undertake complete monitoring of the patient.
+- Take a proper clinical history, examine the patient, perform essential diagnostic procedures and order relevant tests and interpret them to come to a reasonable diagnosis about the condition. - Provide basic and advanced life saving support services (BLS & ALS) in emergency situations - Undertake complete patient monitoring including the care of the patient.